Milan Panić: Launch of ICN

-In 1959, Panić launched ICN out of his garage just outside of Los Angeles, CA using $200 in startup capital.
+In 1959, Panić launched ICN out of his garage just outside of Los Angeles, California using $200 in startup capital.
 His initial business model was built upon synthesizing chemical compounds to sell to California research labs.
 During the 1960s, ICN marketed a generic version of L-Dopa, a widely used Parkinson's disease antidote.
 Panić led ICN over the following decades to develop the building blocks for several thousand potential new drugs.
-As ICN grew, Panić moved his operations from Pasadena, CA to a new research lab in Costa Mesa, CA and renamed the company ICN Pharmaceuticals.
+As ICN grew, Panić moved his operations from Pasadena, California to a new research lab in Costa Mesa, California and renamed the company ICN Pharmaceuticals.
 In 1967, ICN was officially listed on the New York Stock Exchange.

 Discovery of Ribavirin and Production of Virazole

 In 1972, ICN discovered the ribavirin compound, the earliest recorded broad spectrum antiviral agent.
 Chemists Joseph T. Witkovski and Ronald K. Robins were integral to the compound's creation.
 In 1985, ribavirin was approved under the name Virazole by the Food and Drug Administration for the treatment of respiratory syncytial virus (RSV), an upper respiratory tract disease that primarily affects children.
 In 1991, ICN created the SPAG-2 (Small Particle Aerosol Generator) nebulizer to administer an aerosolized form of ribavirin during hospital treatments of specific viral infections.

 In 1985, ICN and the Eastman-Kodak company launched a six-year, $45 million joint venture to research drugs that slow, halt, or reverse the aging process.
 Between 1986 and 1987, the FDA contended that ICN had exaggerated Virazole's effectiveness in treating other illnesses including the AIDS virus.
 ICN settled with the FDA in 1991.
 In January 1988, ICN acquired 7.3% of Swiss pharmaceutical company Hoffman-La Roche, as part of a reported acquisition strategy to expand ICN's reach and marketing capabilities.

 Following the fall of the Berlin Wall, ICN acquired multiple pharmaceutical firms in Eastern Europe.
 In May 1991, ICN bought 75% of Galenika, Yugoslavia's largest drug maker at the time.
 After eight months, the new subsidiary ICN-Galenika was producing revenues of $364 million.
 In April 1992, ICN Pharmaceuticals and ICN-Galenika partially financed a $100,000 initiative to vaccinate children in the Yugoslav province of Kosovo.
-In 1995, the Securities and Exchange Commission (SEC) investigated ICN over shareholder concerns related to Mr. Panić's sale of company stock before a key regulatory decision by the FDA.
+In 1995, the Securities and Exchange Commission (SEC) investigated ICN over shareholder concerns related to Panić's sale of company stock before a key regulatory decision by the FDA.
 After a three-year investigation, the SEC dropped its inquiry in 1998 with no charges filed.